kammitama5/kammitama5.github.io/_posts/2020-09-29-Tuesday-September-29th.md

   So again, if someone is working, they essentially have to give up their job or miss large chunks of work to do unpaid programmes.
 And a friend of mine who did do such a programme said it was almost critical to have a car (btw, JPL is similar; it's a remote-ish facility and there is a bus, but other than that, most people use the parking lot and drive cars or motorcycles).
+- There is another place that does have internships for night school students (at least on the surface), and they fit you with a lab (it might be some
+  California programme; I forget).
+But I thought it was probably just a loophole they didn't think of and maybe they don't really want night school applicants (that sometimes happens too lol!)?
+- Oh, I also contacted a lab once and a scientist there emailed me back to laugh at me that "I didn't even have any published work" (how dare you contact me, you of no publications!
+LOL).
+That's just elitist and shitty and I never applied to that lab afterwards, even when they recruited me after I got into my PhD.

 ## We should fix some of these things
 - It's really quite awful because we're missing a huge chunk of a very talented pool of people.
 A friend of mine who came to LA to become a musician and then